Jamestown Church: The fifth church

-Ten years later (c.
-1686) a fifth church was functioning, probably using the walls and foundations of the fourth church.
+Ten years later (c.1686) a fifth church was functioning, probably using the walls and foundations of the fourth church.
 This church was used until the 1750s when it was abandoned in favor of a new church constructed some three miles from Jamestown.
 Although the tower remained, the building fell into ruins by the 1790s when the bricks were re-purposed to build the graveyard wall.

 The sixth church

 The present Memorial Church was built by the National Society of the Colonial Dames of America in 1907 and re-used the original tower.
 It was built just outside the cobblestone foundations of the older 1617 church and the brick foundations of the 1639 church.
-It was designed by Edmund M. Wheelwright of Boston.
-The design is derived from the nearby St. Luke's Church, a similar church surviving from 1682 (though at the time thought to be 1632, thus contemporary to the Jamestown Church).
-It was dedicated on May 13, 1907.
+It was designed by Bostonian architects Edmund M. Wheelwright and Ralph Adams Cram.
+The design is derived from St. Luke's Church in nearby Smithfield, a similar church surviving from 1682 (though at the time thought to be 1632, thus contemporary to the Jamestown Church).
+It was dedicated on May 11, 1907.

-Inside the new building, on the walls are numerous plaques in commemoration of various seventeenth-century figures, including Captain John Smith, Pocahontas, Chanco, John Rolfe, Lord de la Warr, Captain Edwin Maria Wingfield, William Claiborne (treasurer of the colony), John Pott (a physician), and the first poet in America, George Sandys.
+Inside the new building, the walls display numerous plaques in commemoration of various seventeenth-century figures, including Captain John Smith, Pocahontas, Chanco, John Rolfe, Lord de la Warr, Captain Edwin Maria Wingfield, William Claiborne (treasurer of the colony), John Pott (a physician), and the first poet in America, George Sandys.
 The introduction of common law is also memorialized on one of the plaques.
 The restored furnishings in the chancel were of seventeenth-century design, although no specific models were used.

 Burials

 Inside the churches

-In July 2015, the remains of four early figures of the colony were identified by the Jamestown Rediscovery/Smithsonian team in the chancel area of Churches 1–2.
+In July 2015, the remains of four early colonists were identified by the Jamestown Rediscovery/Smithsonian team in the chancel area of the second church.
 The four have been tentatively identified as Rev. Robert Hunt (thought to be the first Anglican minister in the Americas); Capt.
-Gabriel Archer; Sir Ferdinando Wainman; and Capt.
+Gabriel Archer; Sir Ferdinando Wainman (the first English knight to be buried in America); and Capt.
 William West.
+West and Wainman were both nephews of Thomas West, Lord De La Warr, the colonial governor of Virginia at the time of their deaths.

-Inside the brick church is the headstone of a knight, called the "Knight's Tomb", believed to be either Thomas West, 3rd Baron De La Warr or George Yeardley.
+Originally located in the chancel of the third church was the "Knight's Tombstone", a ledger stone of Belgian black limestone, which had brass inlays including the figure of a knight.
+The associated burial is believed to be that of either Lord De La Warr or George Yeardley, his successor as governor.
 The case for it belonging to Yeardley is reinforced by the will of Adam Thorowgood, a relative of Yeardley, who stated in his 1680 will that he would like to have a tombstone of marble with the coat of arms of Sir George Yeardley and himself, with the same inscription as on the Knight's Tomb.